egar-garcia/machine-learning-engineer-nanodegree-capstone/docs/report.md

 * Long Short Term Memory
 * Long Short Term Memory - daily prediction (LSTM simulating the daily update of the dataset and daily prediction for the next trading day)

 The RMSE is calculated agains the ground truth in the validation set for the following 1, 5, 10, 20, 40, 60 and 120 trading days after the training end date.

 The results are observed in figure \ref{random_eval_rmse}, the models that performed the best (with the minimum RMSE) are highlighted in yellow.
+For this report the random selection resulted in the ticker symbol 'WBA' (Walgreens Boots Alliance Inc.) and the training date range from 2015-04-21 to 2018-04-12.

 ![Evaluation results by RMSE \label{random_eval_rmse}][random_eval_rmse]

 In figure \ref{random_eval_plot} it can be visualized how the predictions performed for each one of the evaluated models/methods in comparison with the validation set which contains the ground truth.
+As it can be observed "Long Short Term Memory - daily prediction" looks particularly impressive.

 ![Predictions against ground truth of evaluated models \label{random_eval_plot}][random_eval_plot]

-It's worth to mention that during the work done for this project two different prediction problems have been found:
+It's worth to mention that during the work done for this project two different prediction mechanisms have been found:

 1. Predicting the closing prices for a date range in the future.
-In here the future data is completely unknown and the model would be used to forecast the closing prices or at least to describe a tendency.
-This is an extremely difficult problem and it seems that the models studied in this project are not able to do predictions with a lot of accuracy, however by the evaluation results looks like Arima, Prophet and LSTM perform similarly and at least can give a tendency in short term even significant up to 40 or 60 trading days (8 or 12 weeks) in the future.
+In here the future data is completely unknown and the model would be used to forecast the closing prices for all the involved trading days or at least to describe a tendency.
+This is an extremely difficult problem and it seems that the models studied in this project are not able to do predictions with a lot of certainty, however by the evaluation results looks like Arima, Prophet and LSTM perform similarly and at least can give a tendency in short term even significant up to 40 or 60 trading days (8 or 12 weeks) in the future.

-2. Predicting the closing price for the next day.
-Assuming that the dataset is periodically (ideally every day) updated and the problem is to predict the closing price for the next day.
+2. Predicting the closing price for the next day with and updated dataset.
+Assuming that the dataset is periodically (ideally every day) updated and the problem is reduced to predict the closing price for the next day.
 For this problem LSTM definitively excels, it reports consistently row RMSEs even for 120 trading days (24 weeks) in the future after training.

-At the end the purpose of the project is to give options to the customer to address those two described problems or something in between, for that reason rater than selecting only one model as a solution, the solution is to provide the user the option or using some of the models studied in this project.
+At the end more than creating a fixed predictor, the purpose of the project shifted to give options to the user to address those two described problems (or maybe something in between), for that reason rater than selecting only one model as a solution, the solution is to provide the user the option or using some of the models studied in this project.

 ### Justification

-To measure how the models improve (or worsen) against the benchmarking model which is the Linear Regression a ratio (expressed as percentage) of improvement is calculate with the following formula:
+To measure how the models improve (or worsen) against the benchmarking model (which is the Linear Regression) a ratio (expressed as percentage) of improvement is calculate with the following formula:
 $$ model\_improvement = (LinearRegression\_RMSE - Model\_RMSE) / LinearRegression\_RMSE $$

-Improvement rate can be interpreted as follows:
+The model improvement rate can be interpreted as follows:
-* A value of 1 (100%) means that the model has no error, then it was improved to the perfection.
+* A value of 1 (100%) means that the model has no error, then it was improved to perfection.
 * A value of 0 (0%) means that the model has the same performance than the linear regression, i.e. it was not improvement or worsening.
 * A positive value between 0 and 1 means that the model performs better than the liner regression, but still with some errors, the closer to 1 (100%) the smaller the errors in the predictions.
 * A negative value means that the performance of the model is worst than the linear regression.

-In figure \ref{random_eval_improvement} the rate/percentage of improvement against the benchmarking model (Linear Regression) is presented, this is organized per number of following trading days after the training end date, the methods that performed the best are highlighted in yellow.
+In figure \ref{random_eval_improvement} the rate/percentage of improvement against the benchmarking model (Linear Regression) is presented for the previous evaluation, this is organized per number of following trading days after the training end date, the methods that performed the best are highlighted in yellow.

 ![Improvement in regards to Linear Regression of evaluated models \label{random_eval_improvement}][random_eval_improvement]

-From the results it can be justified that the method "Linear Regression - Date Components" to be ruled out since it does not really present an improvement, even in other evaluations included in the GitHub repository mentioned above even present inconsistencies.
+From those results it can be justified to rule out the method "Linear Regression - Date Components", since it does not really present an improvement, even in other evaluations included in the GitHub repository mentioned above it presents inconsistencies.

 As stated in the bellow section the results shown that ARIMA, Prophet and LSTM present a similar performance behavior in short term and up to 40-60 trading days in the future.
 LSTM used to perform daily predictions in an updated dataset presents significant improvement even at 120 trading days ahead.

 The the final solution is to provide the user the option of using the following models to do predictions for the stock closing prices:

-* Linear Regression (since is very well known)
+* Linear Regression (since its usage is very standardized)
 * ARIMA
 * Prophet
 * LSTM

-The final solution is enclosed in the form of a Python file called `djia_stock_prediction.py` (available at https://github.com/egar-garcia/machine-learning-engineer-nanodegree-capstone/blob/master/djia_stock_prediction.py) which contains the constructions developed in this project to manage the dataset, and creating and training the models listed above.
+The final solution is enclosed in the form of a Python file called `djia_stock_prediction.py` (available at https://github.com/egar-garcia/machine-learning-engineer-nanodegree-capstone/blob/master/djia_stock_prediction.py) which contains the constructions developed in this project to manage the dataset, and creating/training the models listed above.
 This solution is recommended to be used through a Jupyter notebook, since it provides a friendly environment where the user can perform experiments and visualizations.
 An example of the usage of this solution can be found at https://github.com/egar-garcia/machine-learning-engineer-nanodegree-capstone/blob/master/StockPricePredictor_example.ipynb